dnsimple/dnsimple-support/content/articles/how-is-dnsimple-pronounced.markdown

 # The Name DNSimple

-Our goal has always been to simplify DNS, so DNSimple is a portmantou of the abbrevation for Domain Name System (DNS) and the English word Simple.
+Our goal has always been to simplify DNS, so DNSimple is a portmanteau of the abbrevation for Domain Name System (DNS) and the English word Simple.

 But pronoucing it isn't always simple.